Silk: Physical properties

-Silk fibers from the Bombyx mori silkworm have a triangular cross section with rounded corners, 5–10 μm wide.
+Silk fibers from the B. mori silkworm have a triangular cross section with rounded corners, 5–10 μm wide.
 The fibroin-heavy chain is composed mostly of beta-sheets, due to a 59-mer amino acid repeat sequence with some variations.
 The flat surfaces of the fibrils reflect light at many angles, giving silk a natural sheen.
 The cross-section from other silkworms can vary in shape and diameter: crescent-like for Anaphe and elongated wedge for tussah.
 Silkworm fibers are naturally extruded from two silkworm glands as a pair of primary filaments (brin), which are stuck together, with sericin proteins that act like glue, to form a bave.
 Bave diameters for tussah silk can reach 65 μm.
 See cited reference for cross-sectional SEM photographs.